-9:00 - 9:50David Marcello and Idella Wilson: "Plain Language Drafting Part I" [Continued]-This lecture discusses the use of short sentences, attention to the placement of words, and choice of words as techniques in achieving clarity and readability in drafts.
-9:50 - 10:00 Break 10:00 - 10:50 David Marcello and Idella Wilson: "Plain Language Drafting Part II"- Gender-neutral drafting, language quirks, and the proper placement of conditions, exceptions, and lists are examined.
-10:50 - 11:00 Break 11:00 - 12:00 "Bill Drafting Exercise Workshop"-We will review and discuss participants' outlines of a proposed bill.
-We will then distribute a draft of proposed ethics legislation and ask participants to revise it in the next phase of the drafting exercise.
-12:00 - 1:30 Lunch: Participants' Roundtable Introductions-Multipurpose Room 1:30 - 2:30 "Bill Drafting Exercise Workshop"-Continued 2:30-2:45 Break 2:45 - 4:00 Phil Knight: "Constitutional Drafting"-How do the challenges faced by a constitutional drafter differ from the challenges facing any other drafter?
+- 9:00 9:50 David Marcello and Idella Wilson: "Plain Language Drafting Part I" [Continued]-This lecture discusses the use of short sentences, attention to the placement of words, and choice of words as techniques in achieving clarity and readability in drafts. - 9:50 10:00 Break

+- 10:00 10:50 David Marcello and Idella Wilson: "Plain Language Drafting Part II"- Gender-neutral drafting, language quirks, and the proper placement of conditions, exceptions, and lists are examined. - 10:50 11:00 Break - 11:00 12:00 "Bill Drafting Exercise Workshop"-We will review and discuss participants' outlines of a proposed bill.
+We will then distribute a draft of proposed ethics legislation and ask participants to revise it in the next phase of the drafting exercise. - 12:00 1:30 Lunch: Participants' Roundtable Introductions-Multipurpose Room - 1:30 2:30 Pius Perry Biribonwoha: "Africa Colloquium of Legal Counsel to Parliaments"-This former Director of Legal and Legislative Services for the Parliament of Uganda now serves in the executive branch as the Deputy Solicitor General.
+He has also served as President of the Africa Colloquium, a coordinated response among parliamentary legal counsels to the legislative branch's need for legal advice rendered independently of the executive branch.
+He will recap the origins of the Colloquium and describe its work during the past decade. - 2:30-2:45 Break - 2:45 4:00 Phil Knight: "Constitutional Drafting"-How do the challenges faced by a constitutional drafter differ from the challenges facing any other drafter?
 Professor Knight draws upon his experiences in several constitutional drafting projects, including South Africa, to address policy development, representational democracy, and the balance between flexibility and stability in the organic law of nations.

-Thursday, June 16 9:00 - 10:15
+Thursday, June 15